 If a person has an infection, they are likely to require treatment, such as antibiotics.

 Spotting on the pill is likely to occur in the first 6 months of starting hormonal birth control.
-If it occurs after this time or there are symptoms of infection, it is best to speak to a doctor for further evaluation.
+If it occurs after this time or there are symptoms of infection, it is best to speak with a doctor for further evaluation.

 A doctor may prescribe a different type of pill or recommend nonhormonal birth control methods instead.